hashicorp/terraform/internal/command/jsonformat/README.md

 The `differ` package operates on `Change` objects.
 These are produced from `jsonplan.Change` objects (which are produced by the `terraform show` command).
-Each `jsonplan.Change` object represents a single resource within the overall Terraform configuration.
+Each `jsonplan.Change` object represents a single resource or output within the overall Terraform configuration.

 The `differ` package will iterate through the `Change` objects and produce a single `Diff` that represents a processed summary of the changes described by